-Internet entrepreneur, computer scientist.
-Born Lawrence Page on March 26, 1973 in East Lansing, Michigan.
-Page's father Carl was a pioneer in computer science and artificial intelligence and his mother taught computer programming.
-After earning a bachelor of science degree in engineering from the University of Michigan, Page decided to concentrate on computer engineering at Stanford University, where he met Sergey Brin.
+Larry Page was born Lawrence Page on March 26, 1973, in East Lansing, Michigan.
+His father, Carl Page, was a pioneer in computer science and artificial intelligence, and his mother taught computer programming.
+After earning a Bachelor of Science degree in engineering from the University of Michigan, Page decided to concentrate on computer engineering at Stanford University, where he met Sergey Brin.

 As a research project at Stanford University, Page and Brin created a search engine that listed results according to the popularity of the pages, after concluding that the most popular result would often be the most useful.
-They called the search engine Google after the mathematical term "Googol," which is a 1 followed by 100 zeros, to reflect their mission to organize the immense amount of information available on the Web.
+They called the search engine "Google" after the mathematical term "googol," which refers to the No. 1 followed by 100 zeros, to reflect their mission to organize the immense amount of information available on the web.